OpenNebula/vOneCloud-docs/docs/source/guest_configuration/template_building.rst

 Advanced Contextualization
 --------------------------

 There are more options that can be set in the contextualization section.
-You can read about them in the :doc:`Virtual Machine Definition File reference section <operation/references/template.html#template-context>`
+You can read about them in the :onedoc:`Virtual Machine Definition File reference section <operation/references/template.html#template-context>`

 User Inputs
 -----------